 Abstract

 Agricultural research reflects complex institutional and interpersonal relationships that have historically been, and continue to be, subject to power imbalances.
 Recently, interdisciplinary scholars developed the Data Feminism framework to aid scientists in understanding and addressing power in research.
-Here, we demonstrate the framework’s utility in agricultural research and present evidence that explicit attention to power and values concomitantly fosters research creativity and leads to positive societal outcomes.
+In this Perspective we demonstrate the framework’s utility in agricultural research and present evidence that explicit attention to power, reciprocity and values fosters both research creativity and positive societal outcomes.

 Introduction